Theology — References

 El (אֵל)

 Generic Semitic term for “god” or “mighty one.”
-Also the proper name of the chief deity in the Ugaritic-Canaanite pantheon.
-Israel repurposes the term, filling it with covenantal content.
+Also known as the proper name of the chief deity in the Ugaritic-Canaanite pantheon.
+Scripture uses the term for Yahweh and fills it with covenantal content, identifying Him as the true God who stands above every rival.

 El Shaddai (אֵל שַׁדַּי)